-Finally, Anthony has won several funded research projects, presented academic papers at high profiled conferences, and published extensively in several peer-reviewed academic journals.
+He has presented several academic papers at both local and international conferences, and published extensively in several peer-reviewed academic journals such as Scopus journals.

 A. SELECTED POST-SENIOR LECTURESHIP PEER REVIEWED JOURNAL PUBLICATIONS.